 Alabama’s CoSN/CALL Team

 In the summer of 1982, Donna Williamson was one of the first six technology coordinators hired in the state of Alabama and has been active in the field since that time.
 Donna served as the technology coordinator for Midfield City Schools from 1982-1994 and has been the CTO for Mountain Brook Schools since 1994.
-She is a long-standing member of the Alabama Education Technology Association (AETA), has served on numerous committees at the state level, has worked on multiple committees to write and revise both state and local technology plans and technology skills curriculums, is a member of CoSN, is currently serving on the STI Advisory Board, and is the current Alabama CoSN Liaison.
+She is a long-standing member of the Alabama Leaders in Educational Technology, has served on numerous committees at the state level, has worked on multiple committees to write and revise both state and local technology plans and technology skills curriculums.

 Joani began teaching in Ruston Louisiana in the Business Education and Computer Science departments.
 She has enjoyed teaching Accounting, Computer Literacy, and Computer Science classes at Ruston High School, Briarwood High School, and Hoover High School.
 After teaching for several years she became the School Technology Coordinator at Hoover High School.
 In 2005 Joani became the School Technology Coordinator at Mountain Brook Junior High and began at Mountain Brook High School in July 2009.
 She enjoys learning about new technology resources, finding the best resources, and sharing the resources with students and teachers.